pie/_s_pie/README.md

 - `yarn watch` : watches all SASS files and recompiles them to css when they change.
 - `yarn build` : compiles all SASS files ready for production.
 - `yarn deploy` : deploys files to a server (will need access credntials and path set within package.json).
-- `composer lint:wpcs` : checks all PHP files against [PHP Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/).
-- `composer lint:php` : checks all PHP files for syntax errors.
 - `composer make-pot` : generates a .pot file in the `languages/` directory.
-- `yarn compile:css` : compiles SASS files to css.
-- `yarn compile:rtl` : generates an RTL stylesheet.
-- `yarn lint:scss` : checks all SASS files against [CSS Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/css/).
+- `yarn v-lint` : checks all SASS and JS files against [CSS Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/).
-- `yarn lint:js` : checks all JavaScript files against [JavaScript Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/).
-- `npm run bundle` : generates a .zip archive for distribution, excluding development and system files.

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)